If my home or business is connected to the Bruce Rock STED scheme, how will my rates be calculated?

 I am worried about the impact of construction on my established garden.
 Will my garden be reinstated once construction is complete?

 Installing a STED scheme requires the excavation of large trenches in order to lay the sewerage pipes.
-Generally these are between one and three metres deep.
-The pipes are between 150mm and 225mm in diameter.
+Generally these are between 1 and 3 metres deep.
+The pipes are between 150 mm and 225 mm in diameter.

 The soil surrounding my property is very rocky and is flooded with underground saltwater.
 What will this mean during construction?
 And how will these conditions affect the cost for my property to connect to the system?

 It is anticipated that the majority of the sewer pipes within the town-site will be laid at a depth shallow enough to avoid encountering rock.
 However, it is possible we may encounter difficult ground conditions in some areas of the town-site during construction.

 The groundwater table is located several metres from surface and is unlikely to impact construction works.

 We strongly recommend you contact your local plumber to arrange an inspection of your property and to receive a quote for your property’s individual cost of connection to the STED scheme.

 Why is a STED scheme and not an Infill Sewerage system proposed for Bruce Rock?